tomszar/PheEWAS_sexdiff/ANALYSIS_PLAN.md

 $$

 Both the filtering by overall test and the subsequent difference test will use the Bonferroni correction for multiple testing.

+## Step-by-step analysis

+Finally, the pipeline will follow these steps:

+1. To detect qualitative effect differences we will run the difference test and select those with a Bonferroni corrected $\alpha$.
+Then, we will keep only those with opposite effects (different directions of $\beta$ coefficients, and nominally significant in both sexes)
+2. To detect quantitative and pure effect differences we will first filter by an overall effect $p-value < 0.05$ and then select those with a difference test with a Bonferroni corrected $\alpha$.
+We will classify those will $\beta$ coefficients in the same direction and with a nominal p-value in both sexes as a quantitative difference, while those with a nominal p-value in only one sex will be classified as a pure difference

 # References